Tempestiine/Advanced_Ping_Pong/README.md

 ## How to Run

 1. Make sure you have Java installed on your system
-2. Clone or download this repository
+2. Clone or download this repository.

+OR

+- You can just download the overall file "Advanced Ping Pong" to get a zip file.
+Pro tip, I'm assuming the contents of "Advanced Ping Pong" are together locally on your computer
-3. Compile the Java files:
+5. Compile the Java files:
    ```bash
    javac software/*.java software/objects/*.java
    ```
-4. Run the game:
+6. Run the game:
    ```bash
    java software.Main
    ```